Professor

 Before that, I did my PhD at MIT, graduating in 2008.
 My thesis chairs were Robert Stalnaker and Stephen YabloAlex Byrne and Irene Heim were the other members of my committee.
 My dissertation was about modality, content, the abstract structure of inquiry, and that sort of thing.

-Before MIT, I received my BA from Michigan, in 2002.
-I was a double major in linguistics and philosophy.
-My undergrad thesis was on fictionalist views in metaphysics.
-My supervisor was Thomas Hofweber.
-At Michigan, I was part of the founding group at Telluride House.
+Before MIT, I was an undergraduate at the University of Michigan, Ann Arbor.
+I was a double major in philosophy and linguistics.
+My undergrad thesis supervisor was Thomas Hofweber.
+I was part of the founding class of Michigan’s Telluride House.

-Before Michigan, I went to Stuyvesant High School, in New York City.
+Before Michigan, I went to Stuyvesant High School.
+Before that, I went to Shallow Junior High, and before that, to PS 102.
 I grew up in Bay Ridge, Brooklyn.

 My last name is Turkish.